ashusharma-git/yoga-class-admission-app/README.md

 Batch table has an entity named `has_changed` which has value either `0` or `1`. `0` means applicant has not changed their batch time in the current month, therefore that applicant is eligible to change their batch shift.
 If applicant request to change their time then first it checks in table, if `has_changed` column is `1` then she/he is not eligible to change their time in that particular, though he/she can change it in next month.
 When applicant changes their batch, value for `has_changed` column is changed to `1`.

+Below is the ER diagram containing entities and attributes
 ![ER Diagram](./public/er-diagram.png)

 Relationship Cardinality between `Applicant` and `Batch` is `Mandatory One`, since each applicant can be enrolled in only one batch.